Transcript #413: python-build-standalone finds a home

 24:32 Et cetera.

-24:32 So most importantly, main conferences, six, May 16th, May 18th, 2025.
+24:32 So, most importantly, main conferences, May 16 to May 18, 2025.

-24:36 So there it is.
+24:36 So, there it is.

 24:38 And congruent with current times mask policy.